rehierl/html-outliner-spec/issue-inner-sce.md

 1. if a section has ended and has no heading, the algorithm will associate a pseudo heading (implied heading) with it
-1. these implied headings represent two statements: (1) the section has ended and (2) the section has no heading element
+1. these implied headings represent two statements - (1) the section has been processed/exited and (2) the section has no heading element
-1. the main reason for this is to keep the steps, that assign headings to sections, from assigning headings to a section of an inner SCE, which have ended
+1. the main reason for this is to keep the steps, that assign headings to sections, from assigning headings to a section of an inner SCE, which have already been processed/exited
 1. the sections of the preceeding inner SCE will be hidden inside the current/last section of the first outer SE
-1. the steps above steps, that assign headings to sections, start at the current section and, if necessary, work their way up the hierarchy of sections
+1. the above steps start at the current section and, if necessary, work their way up the hierarchy of sections
-1. so these steps can never come into contact with the merged inner sections from an inner SCE
+1. therefore, they can never come into contact with the merged inner sections from an inner SCE
-1. the construct of implied headings is therefore not needed and should be removed
+1. as a consequence, the construct of implied headings is not needed and should therefore be removed

-*must use HCEs outside of `<section>` elements*
+*one must use HCEs outside of `<section>` elements*

-1. to get headings of the same topmost level, separate HCEs must be used
+1. to get headings of the same topmost level, HCEs, isolated from `<section>` elements, must be used - see the below example
-1. with that in mind, the `<section>` element's name `section` is somewhat violated - `<subsection>` would have been more appropriate.
+1. with that in mind - the `<section>` element's name `section` is somewhat degraded - `<subsection>` would have been more appropriate
+1. put differently - the `<section>` element can't be used to its full potential

+## Example fragments

+[Nu Html Checker](https://validator.w3.org/nu/) can be used to create outlines for HTML documents.

 **example-1**